 >

-Yours
+Yours,

 >

 Albert Fendeman

-Albert
+Albert,

-Thank you for your email.
+Thank you for your e-mail.
 Start up your computer.
 Ignore the fact that the screen is blank.
-Press Alt-Control-Shift N, wait a few seconds and then press

-Shift-Delete.
-When prompted, key in the password "Babe" (observe the upper case B).
+Press Alt-Control-Shift N, wait a few seconds, and then press Shift-Delete.
+When prompted, key in the password "Babe" (observe the uppercase "B").
 You should find all your files intact.

 Enjoy your time at Oxford.
 If ever you find yourself looking for employment afterwards, you know where to come.
 A brilliant career awaits you.

 Live up to your mother's expectations.

-Yours

-Simon

-PS: A splendid email address.
-My directory tells me that tm is Turkmenistan.
+Yours, Simon PS: A splendid e-mail address.
+My directory tells me that "tm" is Turkmenistan.
 A fine touch.

-Simon Cotter simoncotter@cotdotcom.com

-\\\\\\\\\\\\\\

-Any opinions expressed in the email are those of the individual and not necessarily the company.
-This email and any files transmitted with it are confidential and solely for the use of the intended recipient or entity to whom they are addressed.
+Simon Cotter simoncotter@cotdotcom.com Any opinions expressed in the e-mail are those of the individual and not necessarily the company.
+This e-mail and any files transmitted with it are confidential and solely for the use of the intended recipient or entity to whom they are addressed.
 It may contain material protected by attorney-client privilege.
-If you are not the intended recipient or the person responsible for delivering to the intended recipient, be advised that you have received this email in error and that any use is strictly prohibited.
-If you have received this email in error please forward this email to housekeeping@cotdotcom.com
+If you are not the intended recipient or the person responsible for delivering to the intended recipient, be advised that you have received this e-mail in error and that any use is strictly prohibited.
+If you have received this e-mail in error, please forward it to housekeeping@cotdotcom.com.
+Thank you.
+This footnote also confirms that although this e-mail message has been swept for the presence of computer viruses, the recipient is responsible for ensuring that the e-mail and contents have been swept and accepted by their own virus protection systems.

-Coda 347

-This footnote also confirms that although this email message has been swept for the presence of computer viruses, the recipient is responsible for ensuring that the email and contents have been swept and accepted by their own virus protection systems

-\\\\\\\\\\\\\\

 Simon closed his laptop and placed it carefully on the seat beside him.